-Policy 14: Tourism Facilities
+Policy 12: Tourism Facilities

-Proposals for the development of tourism facilities will be supported where they accord with policies elsewhere in the Development Plan:
+The following proposals for the development of tourism facilities will be supported where that development respects the character of the countryside:

-- a) the extension and expansion of existing tourism facilities; - b) the development and diversification of agricultural and other land-based rural businesses; - c) proposals that support outdoor recreation activities, particularly walking and cycling, - d) proposals related to the Dark Sky Park designation; - e) the development of small-scale car parking provision and waymarked trails to support tourism related to the Northumberland National Park and the surrounding area
+- a) the extension and expansion of existing tourism facilities; - b) the development and diversification of agricultural and other land-based rural businesses; - c) proposals that support outdoor recreation activities, particularly walking and cycling, - d) proposals related to the Northumberland International Dark Sky Park designation; - e) the development of small-scale car parking provision and waymarked trails to support tourism related to the Northumberland National Park and the surrounding area.

-All developments must demonstrate how they comply with requirements for high-quality design as set out in Policy 3.
+All developments must demonstrate how they comply with requirements for high-quality design as set out in Policy 2.